 You have reached the new webspace of Canadian author Steve Stanton.
-I divide my habitation seasonally between Englewood, Florida and the Muskoka Lakes area of Ontario, and currently serve as the president of Canada’s national association of science fiction and fantasy authors, SF Canada.
+I divide my habitation seasonally between Englewood, Florida and the Muskoka Lakes area of Ontario.
 Personal interviews are published online at CBCBooks, BookMarketingBuzz and OpenBook Ontario.
-Please click on book images for Amazon links and samples.
+Please click on book images below for Amazon links and samples, or the many stories freely available on the internet in many languages.

 Books Currently in Print: